ep390/ep390/website/app/modules/class-page/page.md

 - Development route: [http://localhost:3000/**students/alice**/](http://localhost:3000/students/alice)
 - Production route: [https://ep390.vercel.app/**students/alice**/](https://ep390.vercel.app/students/alice)

-## Activity
+## Hands On

-Create a page for yourself like the alice example above.

 First, ensure [Node.js](https://nodejs.org/) is installed.

-Then, clone the repository and install the development environment by executing these commands in the terminal
+Now we will create a page on the class website like Alice's above.
+Clone the repository and install the development environment by executing these commands in the terminal.
+You can use GitHub Desktop to clone if you prefer.

 ```bash
 git clone https://github.com/ep390/ep390.git